 I'm struck by two phenomena moving at rates of acceleration that defy comprehension.
 In a global dataverse now measured in zettabytes, I see us as ghosts adrift in unfathomable seas of information.
 In 2013 the amount of digital data created worldwide was 4.4 zettabytes.
 A zettabyte = one sextillion bytes, or one billion terabytes.
 To put this into perspective (as if), in 2009 the entire World Wide Web consisted of about 500 exabytes, or half a zettabyte ("Zettabyte").
-In three years it's estimated it'll reach 44 zettabytes ("Digital Universe"), & 180 zettabytes by 2025 (Kanellos).
+As I write this, within three years it's estimated it'll reach 44 zettabytes ("Digital Universe"), & 180 zettabytes by 2025 (Kanellos).
 These might as well be imaginary numbers; the processing mechanisms of our brains fail to make sense of them.
 Likewise with other tallies, such as how in 2015 eight trillion text messages were sent worldwide ("How Many").
 Or that Sverker Johannson, a Swedish inventor, has created a bot that can generate up to ten thousand Wikipedia articles a day (Eriksen 122).
 Or how 2.5 million new scientific (never mind the humanities) papers are published annually ("21st Century Science Overload").
-Or that 95 million photos and videos are now shared on Instagram daily (Parker).
-(These stats were compiled in spring 2017 & are no doubt outdated by now.)
+Or that over 100 million photos and videos are now shared on Instagram daily (Parker).
+(These stats, compiled in spring 2017, are long outdated by now.)

 Conversely, in the sixth extinction now well underway we find ourselves surrounded by the ghosts of unnumbered & unknowable species erased every hour.
 In 1993 E. O. Wilson estimated we were losing 27,000 species a year, or three per hour (Wilson).
 But now it's believed the extinction rate is far worse than previously thought--100 to 1,000 times greater than the background rate (Ceballos et al.; De Vos et al.).
 Some studies anticipate 3/4 of all animal species will disappear during this sixth mass extinction (Nehuahser).
 Elizabeth Kolbert: